danpalamo/cacti-mimosa-b5-template/README.md

 Please note that firmware 1.4.4 is not fully compatible.
 Lastly, devices added with previous versions of the template will need to be removed and re-added with the new template, losing historical data.
 There is a manual workaround, but it is an absurd amount of work.

+***Tested with firmware 1.5.1, all working fine.
+However, Mimosa is not supporting 64-bit traffic counters, so currently not advising bothering with monitoring traffic OID's.

 ***Somewhere along the line to firmware 1.4.6, mimosaRxPower and mimosaSNR behavior changed and breaks the current cacti template.
 Once the expected behavior is confirmed by Mimosa, I will update the template for future versions.

 Devices will need to select 'create graphs for this host', see image.